 University Park Apartments comprises a two-story building that offers apartment-style living for sophomores.
 Each apartment room door lock is individually keyed.
 Surveillance cameras are located at the exteriors of the apartment complex and can be monitored by the on-duty DCS dispatcher, and recordings are saved by DCS.
 The perimeter of University Park Apartments is controlled by electronic gates and/or digital codes.
-Starting in Fall 2022, University Park Apartment will no longer house students.
+APU no longer owns the University Park Apartments as of Fall 2022.

 Bowles Residence Complex is a two-story apartment building with one- and two-bedroom apartments for sophomores located across the street from East Campus.
 Each apartment room door lock is individually keyed.
 Surveillance cameras are located at the exteriors of the apartment complex and can be monitored by the on duty DCS dispatcher, and recordings are saved by DCS.
 The perimeter of Bowles Residence Complex is controlled by electronic gates and/or digital codes.
-Starting in Fall 2022, Bowles Residence Complex will no longer house students.
+APU no longer owns the Bowles Residence Complex as of Fall 2022.

 Alosta Place Condominiums offers apartment-style living for juniors and seniors in a mixed community of privately owned units.
 APU owns many of the units, but students live side-by-side with members of the Azusa community as well.
 Each apartment room has a door lock that is individually keyed.
 Alosta Place is a condominium complex and access by residents to the living areas is by key only.
 Common areas are controlled by card access.
 At this time, there are no APU surveillance cameras at this location.
-Starting in Fall 2022, Alosta Place Condominiums will no longer house students.
+APU no longer owns the Alosta Place Condominiums as of Fall 2022.